explosion/spaCy/website/docs/api/lookups.md

 ---

-This class allows convenient accesss to large lookup tables and dictionaries, e.g. lemmatization data or tokenizer exception lists.
+This class allows convenient accesss to large lookup tables and dictionaries, e.g. lemmatization data or tokenizer exception lists using Bloom filters.
 Lookups are available via the [`Vocab`](/api/vocab) as `vocab.lookups`, so they can be accessed before the pipeline components are applied (e.g. in the tokenizer and lemmatizer), as well as within the pipeline components via `doc.vocab.lookups`.

 ## Lookups.\_\_init\_\_ {#init tag="method"}